China central bank vows to support growth, avoid 'pumping out' too much cash

 Singapore's DBS Group Holdings (DBSM.SI) reported that its China bad debt provisions quadrupled in the latest quarter, as its chief executive warned of other unexpected surprises on the back of the country's anti-graft campaign and debt woes in certain corporate sectors.

 China's public and private sectors are grappling with substantial debt levels.
-A state audit showed local governments owed about $3 trillion in debt at the end of June 2013, while Standard and Poor's estimated last year that non-financial Chinese companies have chalked up about $12 trillion (8 trillion pounds) in debt.
+A state audit showed local governments owed about $3 trillion in debt at the end of June 2013, while Standard and Poor's estimated last year that non-financial Chinese companies have chalked up about $12 trillion in debt.

 That leaves China with a debt burden of around 150 percent of its 2014 gross domestic product.